HadadKarsa/hadadkarsa.github.io/index.md

 ---

-## Implement RFM Analysis and Sales Prediction on E-Commerce Dataset
+## Implement Data Analysis Cycle and Performance Prediction on Employee Dataset in HR department

 To gain insights from HR Department Data, I utilized the data analysis and linear regression model approach to identify employe's performance based on their age and total hours of absence during their employment.
 In addition, I employed the python and regression models using Jupyter Notebook to create a robust performance prediction model.